AhmadAdewumi/lucky_credit_app/README.md

 - **Rank and randomize recipients intelligently** for fair and diverse selection (Something like a score ranking system used in dating apps/job platforms
 - **AI-powered Filtering** Recipients are selected automatically based on request criteria.
 - **Track transactions**, with note and donor reference
+- **Integrate with Paystack**, payment gateway for real-money donations
+- Verify and confirm payments after giveaways
 - **Manual + fake data seeding** on startup

 ---